Meetyou-AI-Lab/CARE-MI/README.md

 # CARE-MI: Chinese Benchmark for Misinformation Evaluation in Maternity and Infant Care

 This repository is the official implementation of **CARE-MI**.
 It contains the codes for reproducing the benchmark construction procedure and experiment related information.
 Examples of the benchmark can be found in `examples.tsv`.
-The full set of the benchmark will be made public later.

 The paper can be found [here](https://openreview.net/attachment?id=CpFFRtxcbz&name=pdf).
-We will publicly release the dataset at a later stage.
+The benchmark will be made public at a later stage.

 **Authors**: